redis/mcp-redis-cloud/README.md

   mcp/redis-cloud
 ```

-### Adding Docker to Claude Desktop
+### Docker Integration with Claude Desktop

 To integrate the Dockerized MCP server with Claude Desktop, follow these steps:

-1. Build the Docker image:
+1. Build the Docker image (if you haven't already):
    ```bash
    docker build -t mcp/redis-cloud .
    ```

 2. Add the server to Claude Desktop:
-   - Open Claude Desktop settings.
+   - Open Claude Desktop settings
-   - Navigate to the Developer tab (ensure Developer Mode is enabled).
+   - Navigate to the Developer tab (ensure Developer Mode is enabled)
-   - Click on "Edit config".
+   - Click on "Edit config"
-   - Open the `claude_desktop_config.json` file in your text editor.
+   - Open the `claude_desktop_config.json` file in your text editor
    - Add the following configuration:

    ```json